timmcginley/Agile/README.md

 # Agile Prototyping

-**The future is uncertain.
+**The future is [uncertain].
 So how can we design buildings for the future?
 This course  teaches a methodology for designing building systems in the future.**

->Design in the future is synthesising meta disciplinary systems from diverse disciplinary needs with uncertainty.
+>Design in the future requires the synthesis of [meta disciplinary systems] from diverse disciplinary needs with [uncertain]ty.
 This requires an agile, fast and robust approach to; model, adapt and redesign building systems and products.

 This course provides ‘future tools’ to enable participants to design ‘in the future’.
 The focus of the course is to support participants to model, design and analyse building systems, fast, for a clearly defined future scenario.
 In the course, students extend their perspective of the present towards Elise Boulding’s idea of a 200 year present.
 Working in groups, they: